(Legacy Search) Recording touchpoints using #codes

 If you have to check multiple activities, you can simply repeat this step as needed.

-In this cases, your trigger will be the call note, note, or lead update that you're using to track the activity.
+In this case, your trigger will be the call note, note, or lead update you're using to track the activity.

 For example, if we're tracking demos using #demo in a call note.
 Here's how you'd set that up via Zapier.